In Australia, we property investors are fortunate. Why? Because we can claim the cost of construction for investment property as a tax deduction.

 Do I have to make a cost base adjustment for capital works deductions claimed?

-Cost base adjustments refer to figuring out the capital gain or capital loss from a rental property.
+Cost base adjustments refer to figuring out a rental property’s capital gain or loss.

 If you claim the capital works deduction, you need to factor the amount you have asserted into the equation when you sell the property.